ealbalas/dom/README.md

   #145
   classList property gives us a list of classes that are attached to the specific element
    - 'document.querySelector("button").classList'
   We can add classes to specific element.
-This allows us to customize that button by tapping into the new class and adding anything you want in the CSS file
+This allows us to customize that button by tapping into the new class and adding anything you want in the CSS file.
+  We can use .classList.add(), .classList.remove(), and .classList.toggle() to use JS to change what CSS class is being used.

+  #146
+  Difference between innerHTML and textContext.
+Does the samething but there are times you can use one over the other.

+  #147
+  Attributes are anything inside the tag ie href, class, src To access these you can use '.attributes' and it will return all attributes for that object You can then used .getAttribute and .setAttribute to modify them